nfdi4plants/ARC-specification/ISA-XLSX.md

 |-------------------------------|-------------------|-------------------------|
 | Liver                         | MeSH              | D008099                 |

+> Note: In this example, the value in the `Term Accession Number` column is formatted as a `LOCALID`.
+The associated `IDSPACE` to identify the ontology term is given in the `Term Source REF` column.

 ## Factors

 A `Factor` is an independent variable manipulated by an experimentalist with the intention to affect biological systems in a way that can be measured by an assay.
 This field holds the actual data for the `Factor` named between the square brackets (as declared in the `Study Factors` section of a top-level metadata sheet) so MUST match, for example, `Factor [compound]`.
 The value MUST be free text, numeric, or an [`Ontology Annotation`](#ontology-annotations).